-Low income super contribution
+Low income super tax offset

 This is a government measure to boost super savings.
-If your ATI does not exceed \$37,000 and concessional contributions are made to your super account, you may be able to receive a low income super contribution.
-The payment will be 15% of the sum of your concessional contributions up to a maximum of \$500.
+If your ATI does not exceed \$37,000 and concessional contributions are made to your super account, you may be able to receive a low income super tax offset.
+The payment will be 15% of the amount of your concessional contributions up to a maximum of \$500.
 If the calculated amount is less than \$10, then the payment is \$10.